 2026 Cyber Insurance Tax Credits: A Practical Guide for CTOs

-Analysis Date
+Publication Date

 2026 Cyber Insurance Tax Credits: A Practical Guide for CTOs

 As cyber premiums stabilize in 2026, the focus has shifted from mere 'availability' to 'affordability through compliance'.
-New federal incentives now reward companies that implement NIST 2.0 frameworks with direct tax credits.
+New federal incentives now reward companies that implement NIST 2.0 frameworks with DIRect tax credits.

 The NIST 2.0 Hardware Incentive